Patient and wife in doctor’s office. Actor portrayal

 It can be hard to know what questions to ask when talking to a doctor about treatment options.
 To help make this conversation less confusing, you or your loved one can download this simple guide and bring it to your next appointment to start the discussion with confidence.

-Home Personal stories
+Home Personal Stories

-IMPORTANT SAFETY INFORMATION and INDICATION
+Doctor's clipboardIMPORTANT SAFETY INFORMATION and INDICATION

 What is the most important information I should know about NUPLAZID?